 Andris Nelsons is music director of the Boston Symphony Orchestra and Gewandhauskapellmeister in Leipzig.
 He has already enjoyed a number of highly successful tours with both orchestras.
 The autumn of 2019 was a particular highlight, with three joint performances by the two orchestras in Boston’s Symphony Hall and further concerts by the Gewandhaus Orchestra as part of the Boston subscription series.
-In the 2021/22 season the alliance between the orchestras was strengthened with a recording of the complete orchestral works of Richard Strauss, a project close to the conductor’s heart.
-With the participation of Yuja Wang and Yo-Yo Ma, both orchestras and their chief conductor presented all of Strauss’s great orchestral works, on seven CDs.
+In the 2021/22 season the alliance between the orchestras was strengthened with a recording of the complete orchestral works of Richard Strauss.
+The project was rounded off by a tour with Strauss residencies by the Leipzig Gewandhaus Orchestra in London, Hamburg, Vienna and Paris.

 Throughout his career, Andris Nelsons has enjoyed regular collaborations with the Berlin Philharmonic, the Bavarian Radio Symphony Orchestra and the Concertgebouw Orchestra and has been a frequent guest at the Royal Opera House, Covent Garden, as well as at the Bayreuth and the Salzburg Festivals.
 Working with the Vienna Philharmonic, whose prestigious New Year’s Day Concert he conducted in 2020, he joined in the celebrations of Beethoven’s 250th birthday with a Beethoven symphony cycle on tour to the Philharmonie de Paris, the Philharmonie am Gasteig in Munich and the Hamburg Elbphilharmonie.